stick/ncti-site/teams/index.md

 Each team may only have 2 players who's current pdga rating is over 1000.

-The ringer spot is designed to allow teams to have an honor spot for someone who isn't from their home state.
+The wildcard spot is designed to allow teams to have an honor spot for someone who isn't from their home state.
 There are no restrictions on this spot.
-However a player denoted as the ringer will only play the other ringers on other teams and cannot be seeded in any other place.
+However a player denoted as the wildcard will only play the other wildcards on other teams and cannot be seeded in any other place.

 Teams may designate up to 2 alternates.
-Alternates can be one-time subbed in for any seed (except the ringer) that they qualify for.
+Alternates can be one-time subbed in for any seed (except the wildcard) that they qualify for.
 Once you replace a player you cannot sub them back in again.